Everett Community College: Campus

-In addition to the college's main campus in north Everett, EvCC offers classes at its East County Campus in Monroe, Aviation Maintenance Technical School at Paine Field, Corporate & Continuing Education Center in south Everett, School of Cosmetology in Marysville, and at several other locations in north and east Snohomish County.
+In addition to the college's main campus in north Everett, EvCC offers classes at their Aviation Maintenance Technical School at Paine Field, and School of Cosmetology in Marysville.

 Organization and administration

 EvCC is one of 34 community and technical colleges governed by the Washington State Board of Community and Technical Colleges.
 The college is administered by a five-member board of trustees appointed by Washington state's governor.
-EvCC's interim president is Darrell Cain, who was appointed in 2022.
+EvCC's president is Chemene Crawford.
 The college is accredited by the Northwest Commission on Colleges and Universities.

 Academics

 In 2016-17 the college educated 19,673 students.
 EvCC students range in age from 12 to 85 with the largest number of students between 18 and 21 years of age.

 Students come to EvCC to affordably start their four-year degrees, earn certificates, train for new jobs, experience hands-on training in professional and technical programs, learn English, develop basic skills, finish high school, train for a promotion, or to learn just for fun.

 The college offers more than 90 different majors and programs.
 Associate degrees are available in Arts and Sciences, Science, Business, Applied Science, Technical Arts, Fine Arts, and General Studies.
 Certificates of completion are awarded in more than 30 technical and career fields.
 Students can also enroll in Transitional Studies classes to improve their basic skills, upgrade job skills, prepare for college-level classes, learn to speak English, complete high school, and earn a GED.

 EvCC also offers professional development and career training options through its Corporate & Continuing Education Center.
 Courses can be customized and delivered on-site throughout Snohomish County and the Northwest.

 In addition to traditional classroom courses, EvCC offers online courses.